 - Browns Bridge Church – Back to School Backpack Drive

 So what about that promise at the beginning of me saving you money?
-Well here you go…I actually usually do all of my school supply shopping at Staples.
+Well, here you go…I actually usually do all of my school supply shopping at Staples.
 This week they are having a great sale.
-If you buy a backpack you get all school supplies 25% off the already low sale price.
-My boys don’t need new backpacks, but because I will be buying one for the Church drive mentioned above I get to take advantage of the sale for all my boys as well.
 There are also great sales going on this week and next.
 TIP: I would recommend you pay close attention to this website – it always helps me with sales.

 We would love to hear from you on this.
 Please post a comment with any school supply drives/donation centers you are supporting so the rest of us can help.
 And if you find any great sales and/or deals inform us of those too!

-Ashley Jansen is wife of 14 years to Mark and mom to three boys, Hamilton (10), Luke (5), and Garrett (2).
-Originally from Texas, she has lived in Forsyth County for the last 13 years.
+Ashley Jansen is wife of 15 years to Mark and mom to three boys, Hamilton (11), Luke (6), and Garrett (3).
+Originally from Texas, she has lived in Forsyth County for the last 14 years.
 She loves Mexican food, watching football and baseball, reading a good book, making Excel spreadsheets, and prefers candy over chocolate and Dr. Pepper over Coke.
-She is a recent breast cancer survivor, but still prefers purple over pink.
+She is a recent breast cancer survivor but still prefers purple over pink.